jlu5/SupyPlugins/README.md

 ##### Relay (fork of: [ProgVal/Limnoria](https://github.com/ProgVal/Limnoria/tree/master/plugins/Relay))
 - Forked by request, adds text events similar to those of the LinkRelay mod above.

+##### Hostmasks
+- Hostmasks plugin, allows one to fetch idents, hosts, and appropriate banmasks for users.